 - improve the quality of life

 Physical activity also has a bunch of other positive spin-offs.
-It includes helping you achieve life’s demands daily, giving you extra energy, having an active lifestyle, enjoying do different sports and connecting with others in the community.
+It includes helping you achieve life’s demands daily, giving you extra energy, having an active lifestyle, enjoying doing different sports and connecting with others in the community.

 Continuous exercising gives people an enormous sense of well-being and fulfillment.
 They also feel more energetic throughout the day, have sharper memories and sleep better.
-Most of the doctors recommend this as a powerful medicine for many common mental health challenges.
+Most doctors recommend this as a powerful medicine for many common mental health challenges.